Apply for a plot

 The facilities provided vary from site to site.
 Most have their own water supplies and many have off-street parking, toilets, secure fencing, locking gates and hard roadways.
 Some have trading huts where seeds, garden chemicals and canes can be bought, usually at competitive prices, and some have machinery, such as rotavators and mowers, available to take some of the hard work out of digging and maintenance.

-To help you locate the sites and their societies and the facilities offered have a look at the Allotment Site Finder, where you will find their addresses and details of contacts.
+To help you locate the sites, the societies that manage them and the facilities offered, have a look at the Allotment Site Finder, where you can see at a glance which allotment sites currently have vacant plots to rent, together with a link to information about each site, where you will find their addresses and details of contacts.
 If a society has a website, then you will also find a link to it.
 You will also find links to society websites here.

-Since there is a high demand for allotments in the borough, at any one time there are unlikely to be many vacancies on these sites, but don’t let that put you off enquiring after and applying for a plot.
+Since there is a high demand for allotments in the borough, at any one time, there are unlikely to be many vacancies on these sites, but don’t let that put you off enquiring after and applying for a plot.
 Tenants come and go on a regular basis and while most sites now have waiting lists, some quite long, it is better to be on a list than not.
-However, because there is no centrally held list of rents and charges or of the size of waiting lists, you must find out about them from the individual societies.
+However, because there is no centrally held list of rents and charges, you must find out about them from the individual societies.
 Sometimes you can find the information on a website, while for others you must enquire by telephone or email.
 The contact details are given on the Allotment Site Finder.